psycopg/psycopg/docs/basic/concepts.rst

 Psycopg has a number of advanced features which go beyond the DB-API standard.
-These can lead to: improvements in code clarity; improved efficency;
+These can lead to: improvements in code clarity; improved efficiency;
 support for alternate software design patterns, patterns better suited to your problem domain; etc.